Vertep: History

-The Ukrainian vertep, or puppet theatre, first appeared in the latter half of the 16th century - beginning of the 17th century and was an adoption of popular Western European mystery plays.
-It is believed that it was introduced by students of the Kyiv-Mohyla Academy.
+The Ukrainian vertep, or puppet theatre, developed in the latter half of the 16th century – beginning of the 17th century and was an adoption of popular Western European mystery plays.
+The first documented mention of vertep comes from 1573, and the genre reached its peak of prominence during the second half of the 18th century.
+It is believed to have been introduced by students of the Kyiv-Mohyla Academy.
 The vertep puppet theatre was made familiar to Ukrainian rural communities by wandering deacons and students of the above-mentioned Academy, whose role could be compared to medieval goliards.
 The theatre had numerous regional variants, the most notable being created in Sokyryntsi, Baturyn and Mezhyhirya.

 With time, production of verteps was adopted by urban and rural inhabitants and became a part of Ukrainian popular culture.
 Among others, a song from traditional vertep performance was included into the play Natalka Poltavka by Ivan Kotliarevsky.
+The traditions of "live" vertep first performed in 1918 by actors of Les Kurbas' Young Theatre were revived during the 1990s.

 After the Russian Revolution of 1917, the atheistic Soviet state severely persecuted religion and the associated elements of culture, and by 1930s the tradition of Christmas verteps was virtually eliminated, except in the lands of Western Ukraine.
+Between 1923 and 1929 a secularized vertep was created at the Mezhyhiria technical school near Kyiv, performing antireligious and political plays.
+Mezhyhiria vertep replaced the traditional figures with puppets of a Red Army soldier, Tsar Nicholas II, Kaiser Wilhelm II, Emperor Franz Joseph, representatives of the Entente, the Pope, a Catholic priest etc. During the 1930s the vertep was active in Kharkiv, where it was operated by the Association of Revolutionary Arts of Ukraine.
+Elements of vertep tradition were adopted by a number of puppet theatres in Soviet Ukraine, and composers such as Mykhailo Verykivsky and Vitaliy Kyreiko used fragments of vertep drama in their operas.

+Starting from the late 1980s, the vertep tradition saw a gradual revival, with first urban vertep performances taking place in Lviv.
+In 1989 a vertep festival was organized for the first time at the International Centre of Culture and Arts in Kyiv, and in 1995 a Christmas vertep contest and an accompanying scientific conference took place in Lutsk.
+In 2003 and 2006 vertep festivals were hosted by the National Opera of Ukraine, with the second performance involving young performers from the American diaspora.